 How to Grow and Care

 Melocactus are somewhat finicky cacti with unusual requirements.
-They shouldn't be allowed to completely dry out, even in winter and they can suffer from soil composition, drainage, water level, sun and more factors that are difficult to control.
-For that reason, these plants are best for growers who already have had some success cultivating cacti.
-Establish a balance with good aeration matched by ample water, good soil matched by good drainage and these plants should continue to grow.
-If they are grown successfully, their unusual tops make them among the more beautiful of desert cacti.
+They shouldn't be allowed to completely dry out, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more factors that are difficult to control.
+For that reason, these plants are best for growers who have already had some success cultivating cacti.
+Establish a balance with good aeration matched by ample water good soil matched by good drainage, and these plants should continue to grow.
+If they are grown successfully, their unusual tops make them among the more beautiful desert cacti.